-Professor Miller is the co-author, with Ann Jurecic, of Habits of the Creative Mind (2019, 2nd edition) with Ann Jurecic.
+Professor Miller is the co-author, with Ann Jurecic, of Habits of the Creative Mind (2019, 2nd edition).
 This collection of essays works with the idea that writing is a technology for thinking new thoughts and that one learns to use writing for this purpose through practice.
 Composed with the reflective teacher in mind, Habits promotes an approach to writing that keeps open and alive the questions that are central to our humanity.

 Professor Miller's most recent work, On the End of Privacy: Learning to Read, Write, and Think in the 21st Century (UPitt, 2019) looks at the personal, educational, and cultural consequences of the shift from a paper-based to a screen-centric world.
 He is in the early stages of a project on the untold stories of the institutionalized.
 Both projects are centrally concerned with curiosity and archival exploration.

 Professor Miller is also the author of Writing at the End of the World (2005) and of As if Learning Mattered: Reforming Higher Education (1998).
 He has delivered over one hundred invited talks across the country and abroad on a range of topics related to literacy, technology, and higher education.
 Professor Miller published exclusively on his blog, text2cloud.com, from 2008-2016, pursuing a project he called, "An Experiment in Learning in Public."
 During this time, he wrote extensively about "the end of privacy" and how education is being changed as a result of the proliferation of hand-held devices that enable instant publication and global distribution of anything that can be seen or heard.
 He focused on news coverage of Tyler Clementi's suicide, campus violence, and evolving forms of literacy in the digital age.
 He also composed a graphic narrative following the misadventures of Professor Pawn, erstwhile expert in Exlification.